 THE MORTGAGE PROCESS

 Most buyers need a mortgage to finance their purchase.
 Depending upon the price of the house and your credit score it may be easy or hard to get a mortgage.
 The real issue is to get the loan that’s right for you — the mortgage with the lowest cost and best terms.
+If you know that you don’t have a very good credit score then it would be best to start looking at the Credit Cards to Build Credit otherwise you’re going to find it very difficult to get a mortgage that suits you.

 - Ideally the Buyer should start the mortgage process before looking for a home and certainly well before bidding on a home.
 By meeting with loan officers in advance and identifying mortgage programs, it won’t be necessary to quickly find a lender, check credit, and rush into a financing decision that may not be the best option.